-- A sit on top kayak is an open platform kayak where you simply sit on top of the kayak with your legs open and exposed.
+A sit on top kayak is an open platform kayak where you sit on top of the kayak with your legs open and exposed.

 Best Kayak For Beginners

-Easy to get in and out when starting and finishing and it’s easier to get back into the kayak if you flip over.
+Easy to get in and out when you’re getting in and out and it’s easier to get back into the kayak if you flip over.

 Things to consider when renting a sit on top kayak

 You legs are exposed to the sun and the elements and you could get splashed on a bit more and slightly higher chances of getting wet